When is Thanksgiving?

 How did Thanksgiving end up on the 4th Thursday?

 By the 1850s, governors in 25 states and two territories were proclaiming a day of thanksgiving.
-Various Presidents from President George Washington to President James Madison had also proclaimed a day of thanksgiving, though Madison’s were not in the fall.
+Various Presidents from President George Washington to President James Madison had also proclaimed a day of thanksgiving, though Madison’s day was not in the fall.

 In 1863, President Abraham Lincoln proclaimed a national Thanksgiving Day on the final Thursday of November.
 The day has been celebrated annually since his declaration in the middle of the American Civil War.